prymitive/karma/CONTRIBUTING.md

 to `true` volume mapping will be added (in read-only mode), so that karma instance running inside the docker can read asset files from the sources directory.

-## Adding support for new Alertmanager release

-To support a new release that breaks API following changes needs to be done:

-- Verify that `GetVersion()` function can still correctly read remote Alertmanager version via `/api/v1/status` endpoint, adapt it if needed.
-- Create a new mapper package implementing unmarshaling of alerts and/or silences (depending if both need a new code) under mapper/vXY (X major Alertmanager version, Y minor version).
-- Register new mapper in the `init()` function in the `internal/alertmanager/mapper.go` file.